rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 I'd completely forgotten about that.
 I made a mental note to figure out a way in the next loop to see who had done it.
 I also noted that the timing was a little off—in the previous loop Irene had mentioned it to us before Simon's announcement.
-But enough had changed between the two loops that the difference of a minute or two seemed reasonable.
+But that was reasonable: enough had changed between the two loops that the difference was only a minute or two.

 Jim waved the fully-extended belt at me.
 I looked down and took my stabilizing left hand off the seat.